Home » Property Settlement » How To Prove It Was A Gift Not A Loan, and How to Defend Your Rights

 In cases of dispute, Australian courts will assess these factors in light of the evidence presented to ascertain the true nature of the transaction.
 It’s also important to note that the burden of proof may depend on the specific claims of the parties involved.

-Given these complexities, consulting with a knowledgeable family lawyer for advice or representation is often advisable.
+Given these complexities, consulting with a knowledgeable property settlement lawyer for advice or representation is often advisable.

-What Proof Is Needed To Establish Something As A Gift In Australia?
+Proof Needed To Establish Something As A Gift In Australia

 A Deed of Gift is Australia’s most common proof of a gift.
 A Deed of Gift is a legal document that states that the donor is giving the gift to the recipient voluntarily and without any expectation of repayment.
 It should be signed by both the donor and the recipient, and it is important to have two witnesses sign the document as well.